 More about the Race for a Reason Race Series

 Grace Church has been a host of the Race for a Reason (R4R) series for many years, organizing races in a variety of distances and venues.
-The R4R series is unique because the race registration fees are all done by suggested donation and 100% the money donated by runners is given to those in need in our community and around the world.
+The R4R series is unique because the race registration fees are all done by suggested donation and 100% of the money donated by runners is given to those in need in our community and around the world.
 Race for a Reason is a great way for runners to come together to do something they love while doing some good in the world.
-The proceeds for this year’s Race to the Summit 35K Relay will benefit those affected the COVID-19 pandemic.
+The proceeds for this year’s Race to the Summit 22 Mile Relay will help support those reaching out globally in the midst of the COVID-19 pandemic.

-The total distance for this race is 35K (22 miles), with the team members running individual legs of varying distances and before coming together as a team to run the final mile to the summit of Bundy Hill.
-The race is separated into 5 individual legs plus one final team leg:
+The total distance for this race is 22 miles, with the team members running individual legs of varying distances and before coming together as a team to run the final mile to the summit of Bundy Hill.
+The race is separated into 7 individual legs plus one final team leg:

 Leg 1: 3 miles